zarf-dev/proposals/0048-schema-update-process/README.md

   - If internal conversion
     - The field will be set as a private field on the v1beta1 object according to the logic in [Removed Fields](#removed-fields)

+There will be an internal `ZarfPackage` object used solely for conversions.
+Rather than having functions which convert v1alpha1 to v1beta1, functions will instead convert v1alpha1 to the internal Zarf package type then convert that type to v1beta1.
+This means Zarf need only needs N conversion functions (N API versions) rather than N² conversions between every pair of versions.

 ### Removed Fields

 Since functions in Zarf will all move to newer API versions newer API versions must still be able to track removed fields to remain backwards compatible.
 However, we do not want new packages to be created using these fields.
 This will be achieved using custom fields and yaml marshalers.